NFTRedpacket/redpacketv1/faq.md

 YES, `fee = min(0.1% * value, 0.001eth)`, value is your stored crypto money.
 That means we take a fee of 0.1% (at most 0.001ETH) when you open a redpacket and withdraw the stored money.
 For example, when you store 0.1ETH, we take `0.1*0.001 = 0.0001ETH`, but when you stored 1ETH or more, we always take 0.001ETH.

+### Play in testnet?

+We all know that ethereum is expensive, if you want to play with Redpacket in a testnet, just open https://redpacket.app/send#dev (with a `#dev` appendix), then switch to the testnet - Ropsten. **Note that, your NFT should also minted at the same testnet.** When you want to open the redpacket, click https://redpacket.app/open#dev (dont forget to switch network), then you can open the packet.